What does travel insurance cover?

 Some companies are particularly good for backpacking travel insurance, in that they offer the best rates on the types of adventurous trips gappers are prone to take, and associated activities.

-These include World Nomads, who insure independent travellers from more than 130 countries, and Cover-More, who you can book gap year travel insurance with directly on insurance.gapyear.com.
+We recommend using World Nomads, who insure independent travellers from more than 130 countries.
 Whatever backpacker insurance you choose, make sure you read the small print to see exactly what you’re covered for and how much your excess is.

 Is travel insurance compulsory?